devaultcrypto/devault/doc/build-osx.md

 Notes
 -----

-* Tested on OS X 10.11 through 10.15 on 64-bit Intel processors only.
+* Minimum OS X is 10.14 on 64-bit Intel processors only.
 * Building with downloaded Qt binaries is not officially supported.